 Tumour Markers and Diagnostic Support

-Blood tests can provide valuable information when testicular cancer is suspected, particularly through measuring specific tumour markers:
+Blood tests can provide valuable information when testicular cancer is suspected, particularly through measuring specific tumour markers: - Alpha-fetoprotein (AFP): May be elevated in certain testicular cancers - Beta-human chorionic gonadotropin (β-hCG): Can indicate specific cancer types - Lactate dehydrogenase (LDH): General marker that may suggest tissue damage

-These markers can support medical assessment but are not diagnostic on their own.
+These markers support medical assessment but are not diagnostic on their own.
 Many men with testicular cancer may have normal marker levels, particularly in early stages.

 Practical Insight: Blood testing provides additional information alongside clinical examination but cannot replace physical assessment by healthcare professionals.